dotlang/language/README.md

   color: int;
   age: int;
 };
+var x: Car;   //init x with all default values var y: Car{age:11}; //customize value x.age=19;   //as long as its not marked as const
 ```

 ###type
 You can use `type` to define new type based on an existing type.